 The flint wheel was introduced by BIC.
 This is a child safety feature that makes accidents less prone to happen as the result of using a lighter.

-BIC came out with the barbeque or torch lighter.
+BIC came out with the barbecue or torch lighter.
 This handy tool is also great for lighting candles, especially when the wick is nearing the end.

 To celebrate 40 years, BIC held the “Best of You” contest for their loyal fans.
 The contest asked people to design their own lighters, with the top 11 designs becoming part of the BIC 40th birthday Special Edition Series.